Karolina606/driver_training_center_api/instruction.md

 What to do, to setup groups, permissions and driving licesne categories:
 * Run django management scripts: `python manage.py init_groups` and `python manage.py init_driving_license_categories`

+What to do, to add authorization by token:
+* Install `pip install djangorestframework django-cors-headers==3.11.0 djangorestframework-simplejwt==5.0.0 PyJWT==2.3.0`,
+  `python -m pip install djangorestframework django-cors-headers==3.11.0 djangorestframework-simplejwt==5.0.0 PyJWT==2.3.0`